BC Transplant pharmacies are limiting the amount of transplant medications they provide to a two-month supply at one time.

 Getting your medications from transplant pharmacies

 If you are feeling unwell and require medications, please do not visit your pharmacy.
 Instead, call your pharmacy and they will arrange to safely provide you with your medications.
-Pharmacies are also making arrangements to deliver medications where possible.
+If necessary, pharmacies can offer medication delivery at no charge to transplant recipients during the COVID-19 pandemic.

 COVID-19 Medication Info for Transplant Recipients